spotfiresoftware/spotfire-quickstart/terraform-k8s/azure-aks/README.md

 - Enable SSL connections
 - Add external user authorization and authentication
 - Use Azure SQL as the Spotfire database
+- Add Azure Object storage for the Spotfire library items storage
 - Add a Spotfire action log database
 - Use multiple regions
 - etc.

-Please, see the [Spotfire® Server and Environment - Installation and Administration](https://docs.tibco.com/pub/spotfire_server/latest/doc/html/TIB_sfire_server_tsas_admin_help/server/topics/getting_started.html) documentation for details on specific Spotfire administration and configuration procedures.
+Please, see the [Spotfire® Server and Environment - Installation and Administration](https://docs.tibco.com/pub/spotfire_server/latest/doc/html/TIB_sfire_server_tsas_admin_help/server/topics/basic_installation_process_for_spotfire.html) documentation for details on specific Spotfire administration and configuration procedures.